LangeJustin/Vorto-Website/content/tutorials/index.md

 ### 6. Connect the sensor to the Raspberry Pi.

 - Select a sensor from the kit.
 - Connect the selected sensor to the Raspberry Pi.
-In this tutorial, ultrasonic sensor is used, which measeurs a non-contact distance.
+In this tutorial, ultrasonic sensor is used, which measures a non-contact distance.
 The ultrasonic sensor is connected to **pin “3”** on the GrovePi.

 ### 7. Update the application code.